 Key Capabilities Your BI Tool Needs to Effectively Process Big Data

 Given the immense role business intelligence tools play in making huge datasets digestible, you might not question their importance.
-However, do not take BI tools for granted.
-Here are the key capabilities they should have to help you get straight to the point:
+However, without certain capabilities, they can hardly be useful.
+Here is what to consider when implementing a BI solution:

 Leverage Your Big Data with BI Capabilities